RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 In short,

-1. configure `language` in `.bapctools.yaml`.
+1. configure `languages` in `.bapctools.yaml`.
 2. add a skeleton for `problem.LANG.tex` in `skel/problem/problem_statement`.

 ### Configure `language`

-To create a contest supporting French, Dutch, and Luxembourgish, set the configurartion key `language` to the list `['nl', 'fr', 'lt']`.
+To create a contest supporting French, Dutch, and Luxembourgish, set the configurartion key `languages` to the list `['nl', 'fr', 'lt']`.
 Configuration keys can be set in many ways, see **Personal configuration file** in the BAPCtools documentation, but an easy way is to create a new contest:

 ```sh